oVirt/ovirt-site/source/infra/infra-bash-style-guide.html.md

 #### Fail early

-*   -   Fail early\*\*, this sounds bad, but usually is good.
+**Fail early**, this sounds bad, but usually is good.
 Failing early means to error out as early as possible when checks indicate some error or unmet condition.
-Failing early means to error out \*\*before\*\* your script begins its work in a potentially broken state.
+Failing early means to error out **before** your script begins its work in a potentially broken state.

 #### Availability of commands